baala-saravanan/Settings_Features/README.md

-# HearSight-Settings_Features
+# Settings_Features
-It consist of HearSight Device Temperature, WiFi setting, Volume and User_Guide.
+It consist of Device Temperature, WiFi setting, Volume and User_Guide.